Intelligent payment routing: Driving higher conversions & approval rates

 Smart payment routing is not a set-it-and-forget-it system.
 Businesses should:

-• Track authorization rates and retry success rates.
+• Track authorization rates and retry success rates across different markets;

-• Regularly analyze processor performance by region and card type.
+• Regularly analyze processor performance by region, currency, and card type;

-• Adjust routing rules based on trends and regulation changes.
+• Adjust routing rules based on emerging trends and regulatory changes.

-By implementing payment orchestration, businesses can optimize transaction processing, reduce transaction costs, and ensure optimal routing strategies across different markets.
+By implementing payment orchestration with intelligent routing payments, you can optimize transaction processing efficiency, reduce overall transaction costs, and ensure optimal routing strategies across different global markets.

 Smart routing isn’t a luxury—it’s a competitive edge

-If you’re scaling globally, intelligent payment routing isn’t optional—it’s essential.
-By optimizing transaction paths, reducing false declines, and lowering processing costs, merchants can increase approval rates by 10-15% and recover up to 30% of failed payments.
+If you’re scaling globally, intelligent payment routing isn’t optional—it’s essential for sustainable growth.
+By optimizing transaction paths, reducing false declines, and lowering processing costs, merchants can increase approval rates by 10-15% and recover up to 30% of initially failed payments.

-• Leverage real-time routing to dynamically select the best acquirer for each transaction.
+• Leverage real-time dynamic routing to intelligently select the best acquirer for each individual transaction;

-• Use local acquiring to maximize approval rates in key markets.
+• Implement local acquiring strategies to maximize approval rates in key strategic markets;

-• Implement automated retries to recover failed payments without increasing risk.
+• Deploy sophisticated automated retry logic to recover failed payments without increasing risk exposure;

-• Optimize for compliance with SCA, 3DS, and regional regulations.
+• Optimize authentication flows for compliance with SCA, 3DS2, and various regional regulations;

-• Monitor acquirer performance continuously to refine your routing strategy.
+• Continuously monitor acquirer performance to refine and enhance your routing strategy over time.

 Share article